Chacma baboon: Predation

 Despite their formidable nature and large size, chacma baboons are vulnerable to a variety of predators.
-Undoubtedly the main predator of adult chacma baboons overall is the leopard.
+The main wild predator of adult chacma baboons is the leopard.
 In the Waterberg Biosphere, chacma baboon comprised 20.2% of leopard kills and 18.7% of the leopard's prey biomass.
 Although previously little documented, the African wild dog, a predator of similar or even slightly inferior size to male baboons themselves, in Mana Pools National Park (Zimbabwe) took to chacma baboons as their main prey, comprising 44% of 118 kills.
-Less routine predation on chacma baboons has been reportedly committed by lions, spotted hyena, Nile crocodiles and African rock pythons (in rough descending likelihood of threat).
-The predators of infant and juvenile chacma baboons are probably even more diverse but poorly-documented.
+Less routine predation on chacma baboons has been reportedly committed by lions, spotted hyena, Nile crocodiles and Southern African rock pythons (in rough descending likelihood of threat).
+The predators of infant and juvenile chacma baboons are probably even more diverse but poorly documented.
 It is documented that Verreaux's eagles and martial eagles have taken young chacma baboons and probable or possible predation has been committed by other eagles: crowned eagles and tawny eagles.

 When approaching potentially dangerous sites such as watering holes, more vulnerable members of the chacma baboon group may travel near the rear of the group but may conversely end up by the front of group out of fear if a predator approaches.
-The adult male chacma baboon has a fearsome defense and may assault their predators with their large, sharp canine teeth, which can at least seriously injure predators as formidable as leopards, and (despite being far from exempt from predation) the adult males tend to be the least vulnerable members of the baboon troops.
+The adult male chacma baboon has a fearsome defense and may assault their predators with their large, sharp canine teeth, which can seriously injure predators as formidable as leopards, and (despite being far from exempt from predation) the adult males tend to be the least vulnerable members of the baboon troops.
 As in other monkeys, the larger, more formidable male baboons may successfully defend more vulnerable members of the troop via attacking predators if they come into sight.

 Behaviour

 Social organisation

 The chacma baboon usually lives in social groups, called troops, which are composed of multiple adult males, adult females, and their offspring.
 Occasionally, however, very small groups form that consist of only a single adult male and several adult females.

 Chacma troops are characterized by a dominance hierarchy.
 Female ranking within the troop is inherited through the mother and remains relatively fixed, while the male ranking is often in flux, especially when the dominant male is replaced.
 Chacmas are unusual among baboons in that neither males nor females form strong relationships with members of the same sex.
 Instead, the strongest social bonds are often between unrelated adult males and females.
 Infanticide is much more common among Chacmas compared to most other baboon species, as newly dominant males will often kill infants or young baboons sired by the previously dominant male.
 Baboon troops possess a complex group behavior and communicate by means of body attitudes, facial expressions, vocalizations and touch.